Is There an End to Alzheimer's?

 Alzheimer's is generally considered a chronic illness that progresses over time.
 It is also a fatal disease.
 Each person experiences the course of the disease differently, and the reasons for death vary, but the outcome is the same.1

 The Alzheimer's Association describes the disease as a progressive brain disorder that causes dementia, leading to the loss of memory, cognition, and the ability to care for oneself.
-The brain is the body's control center, and when it can no longer function correctly it can affect all aspects of daily life including the ability to speak, walk, swallow, and breathe.2
+The brain is the body's control center.
+When it can no longer function correctly, it can affect all aspects of daily life, including the ability to speak, walk, swallow, and breathe.2

 Alzheimer's is a progressive condition